FRITZ!WLAN Stick AC 430 Service - Knowledge Base

 - Click "Apply" to save the settings.

-4 Finding the ideal location for wireless devices
+4 Finding the ideal location for the wireless router

 - Do not position the wireless router directly in the corner of a room.